 How do my spouse and I exchange the declaration of disclosure?

-Once you have completed all of the forms and related documents that become part of the entire declaration of disclosure package, your lawyer will serve the package on your spouse's lawyer.
+Once you complete all of the forms and related documents that become part of the entire disclosure package declaration, your lawyer will serve the package on your spouse's lawyer.

 What happens if I refuse to provide my spouse with the mandatory declaration of disclosure?